 The are mainly three arguments against this publication model:

-- In many cases self-archiving in the spirit of Green Open Access is possible.
+- In many cases self-archiving in the sense of Green Open Access is possible.

 - Compared to usual Article Processing Charges (APCs) of Gold Open Access journals publication fees for Paid Open Access are disproportionately expensive.

-- If the library already has subscribed the journal, the institution pays twice: Publication fee for the article and subscription fee for the journal!
+- If the library already has subscribed the journal, the institution pays twice (double dipping): Publication fee for the article and subscription fee for the journal!

 |ALBERT - our library search engine||In ALBERT OA publications from many different sources are indexed, searchable and visibly marked with "ARTICLE (OA)".
 Example|